An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 You will spend around 2 to 3 days in Cluj, exploring the best things to do in Cluj-Napoca.
 Most of the attractions are concentrated in the Old Town of Cluj Napoca, and accessing them on foot is easy and a great way to experience the city.

-As a result, we recommend you to rent your car in Cluj when you are done seeing the city and want to explore the places inaccessible by foot such as the Hoia Forest, arguably one of the most haunted places on Earth, or something like the impressive Turda Salt Mines.
+Rent your car in Cluj when you are done seeing the city and want to explore the places inaccessible by foot such as the Hoia Forest, arguably one of the most haunted places on Earth, or the impressive Turda Salt Mines.

 Things To Do In Cluj Napoca, Romania

-While there are many things to do in Cluj-Napoa, here are some must-do activities.
+While there are many things to do in Cluj-Napoca, here are some must-do activities.

 One of my favorite things to do when traveling is to take advantage of the free walking tours offered in each city.
 The majority of these tours are run by locals that have lived in the area for a long time and know the city like the back of their hand.